FAQs

 I’m not ready to make a commitment – what is available for me?

 Come visit a TCA group as a guest!
-Each TCA group meeting provides a great taste of the valuable material and relationships within TCA.
-You are also invited to meet with a business coach and experience the value of this resource (you determine the price for the initial coaching meeting).
+Visiting a TCA group meeting lets you experience the value of the material and relationships within TCA.
+You can meet with a business coach and experience the value TCA coaching (you set the value of the initial coaching session).

 Does God want me to be successful?

 Most definitely!
 The bigger question is, are you pursuing Godly success?
-Are you using your God giftedness in ways that bring the most glory to God?
-Are you leveraging your relationship to minister for Christ?
+Are you using your God-giftedness in ways to bring the most glory to God?
+Are you leveraging your relationships to minister for Christ?
 We need to be sure we don’t check our faith in Christ at the door of our businesses.
-The ministry opportunities in business are 10 fold what they are within the body of the church.
+The ministry opportunities in business are 10-fold what they are within the body of the church.

 What do you mean – integrate my faith in and through my business?

 Much of society and many churches preach separation of church and state.
-This leads to separation of faith and business and as a result many people are living compartmentalized lives.
-Many hold that employment with a faith based organization or church is a more noble call than working at a job in the secular industry or in government.
+This leads to separation of faith and business and as a result, many people are living compartmentalized lives.
+Many hold employment with a faith-based organization or church is a more noble call than working at a job in the secular industry or in government.
 TCA believes in full integration of your Christian faith in every aspect of life, including every business decision made.
-TCA helps business leaders to do just that.
-TCA believes there are more ministry opportunities within business than within the church and other non-profit organizations.
-TCA helps business leaders leverage their business relationships for ministry which will pay huge returns now and into eternity.
+TCA helps business leaders do just that.
+There are more ministry opportunities within business than within the church and other nonprofit organizations.
+TCA helps business leaders leverage their business relationships for kingdom purposes.

 Is this group just for men?